raspberrypilearning/doodle-detector/en/step_6.md

 --- task ---

 + Click on the cat sprite.
-Add some code so that the cat tells you
+Add some code so that the cat tells you what it thinks you drew.
 ![Add code to say when broadcast detected, say what the result was](images/basic-cat.png)

 --- /task ---

 --- task ---
-+ Click on the canvas sprite, then click on the costumes tab.
++ Click on the canvas sprite, then click on the **costumes tab**.

 + Select the **paint brush** tool and change the **fill** colour to black.
 ![Paint brush tool selected and black fill colour](images/black-brush.png)